bmc-labs/runrs/README.md

 # to build the Docker image:
 nix build .#runrs-docker-image

-# after bulding the Docker image, you need to load it:
+# after building the Docker image, you need to load it:
 docker load < result
 ```